Manavanna of Anuradhapura

-Manavamma, also known as Manavarman in Indian sources, was king of Anuradhapura from 684 AD to 718 AD.
+Manavamma (මානවම්ම, /si/), also known as Manavarman in Indian sources, was king of Anuradhapura from 684 AD to 718 AD.
 Considered an important monarch of the Anuradhapura kingdom, he is known for concluding almost half a century of anarchy and ushering an era of prosperity within the nation.

 As a king, Manavamma ended the long civil strife and warfare which had rampaged the country and its populous.
-This period was somewhat like The War of the Roses in England due to the fact that it was fought between the Lambakarna and Moiriyan dynasties.
 Manawanna was also the first king who took the title Sēnāḍipati (Become head of army by consent and become true essence of power of an army) in his monarchial name.

+Life in Exile

 Manavamma was a son of King Kassapa II of Anuradhapura, who came to power around 650 A.D.
 He ruled the country for around 9 years.
 Conflict arose for gaining power after the death of Kassapa II.
 Manavamma did not get involved and fled to Pallava-ruled South India shortly after his marriage as the other claimants to the throne were in search for him.

-Not long after his flight to the Pallawa lands, he befriended Narasimhavarman I, by then the ruler of the Pallavas, and served under him.
-Being a renowned warrior and commander, Manavanna assisted Narasimhavarman in his war against the Deccan Chalukyas, securing a decisive victory at the Battle of Vatapi, occupying the Chalukya capital and damaging the empire's prestige.
+Not long after his flight to the Pallava lands, he befriended Narasimhavarman I, by then the ruler of the Pallavas, and served under him.
+Being a renowned warrior and commander, Manavanna assisted Narasimhavarman in his war against the Deccan Chalukyas, securing a decisive victory at the Battle of Vatapi, occupying the Chalukya capital Vatapi and damaging the empire's prestige.